Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Scalar torsion theories

-The role of the spin connection is to compensate inertial effects \cite{krvsvsak2019teleparallel} and its existence is necessary to avoid the breaking of LLTs and make the whole theory frame-independent \cite{krvsvsak2016covariant}.
-Locally it is convenient to work within a purely inertial gauge under which the spin connection vanishes identically, this is often stated as the Weitzenb\oo ck gauge
+The spin connection plays a crucial role in compensating inertial effects \cite{krvsvsak2019teleparallel}, and its presence is essential to maintain the invariance under local Lorentz transformations (LLTs) and ensure the frame-independence of the entire theory \cite{krvsvsak2016covariant}.
+Locally, it is advantageous to work within a purely inertial gauge where the spin connection vanishes identically.
+This gauge choice is often referred to as the Weitzenböck gauge, expressed as: